NikanWasTaken/NikanWasTaken/README.md

 **Pronounces - He/They**

 Hey, I am Nikan.
 Loves to experience new things.
 I play games such as minecraft.
-I like remix to listen to remix musics and mix playlists.
+I like to listen to remix musics and mix playlists.

 ## What I use ⚙️